nsrau/azure-docs.it-it/articles/sql-database/sql-database-elastic-pool-manage-csharp.md

-## Spostare un database esistente in un pool di database elastici
+## Spostare un database esistente in un pool

     // Update database service objective to add the database to a pool